 I've seen cheaper au pairs/ nannies on the internet?

-We strive to find candidates who, on top of being native-speakers of the target language, are also passionate about childcare, so our candidates usually command pay higher than the local industry average.
+We strive to find candidates who, on top of being native-speakers of the target language, are also passionate about childcare.
 We are happy to work with you to find a candidate who suits your needs, though, just get in touch with us.